 Our Voice Therapy Program

-At the Professional Voice Care Center, a licensed speech-voice pathologist evaluates your vocal function and designs an individualized program of vocal rehabilitation therapy, vocal hygiene and vocal abuse reduction to treat your voice problem.
+At the Professional Voice Care Center, a licensed speech-voice pathologist known as a vocologist evaluates your vocal function and designs an individualized program of vocal rehabilitation therapy, vocal hygiene and vocal abuse reduction to treat your voice problem.
 We can also help you adhere to an anti-reflux regimen of diet and lifestyle changes, if needed.
 Practice of effective techniques is reinforced through audio feedback, as well as computerized feedback.
 We create a customized home practice program and provide you with printed or CD-recorded therapy exercises.
 (You can even record the therapy exercises on your smart phone or tablet).
 Additionally, the speech pathologist works closely with your ear, nose, and throat (ENT) physician on your personalized voice treatment plan.

 If you want more information about any of our services, either at our Center or via Skype, feel free to fill out the form below.
 A Voice Care Coordinator will get back to you as soon as possible.